Gwen Stefani Reveals Her Toned Stomach & Legs In A Bikini Top, Short Shorts With Blake Shelton

 Before hitting the lake in the boat, the “Used To Love You” singer shared another snap with her fans where she gave her followers a better look at her fringed bikini top and multiple wooden necklaces.

-Gwen confirmed in the caption that she and Blake were in the sooner state together while sweetly thanking her man for “sharing [his] world” with her.
+Gwen confirmed in the caption that she and Blake were in the Sooner State together while sweetly thanking her man for “sharing [his] world” with her.

-“#oklahoma #summer @blakeshelton thank u for sharing your world gx,” she wrote in a sweet message for her boyfriend, adding the hashtag “#nextstopvegas” as a reference to her upcoming ‘Just A Girl’ residency shows at Planet Hollywood Resort and Casino which will begin on June 27.
+“#oklahoma #summer @blakeshelton thank u for sharing your world gx,” she wrote in a sweet message for her boyfriend, adding the hashtag “#nextstopvegas” as a reference to her upcoming “Just A Girl” residency shows at Planet Hollywood Resort and Casino which will begin on June 27.

 Stefani and Shelton’s trip to Oklahoma ahead of her Sin City shows was likely to coincide with Blake’s recent birthday, as the country star and The Voice coach turned 42-years-old on June 18.